n-emesium/pothydon/README.md

 - 👋 Hi, I’m @pothydon.
 Your average tech enthusiast.
 - 👀 I’m interested in all things tech.
-- 🌱 I’m currently learning Python!
+- 🌱 I’m currently trying to work with Physics Engines using C++;
 - 💞️ I’m looking to collaborate on eh, perhaps websites and apps?
 - 📫 How to reach me: Discord Tag: [p.0s31d0n//]#0011